 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.

 The male breast is made up of both fat and glandular tissue.
-An excess of either, or both of these tissues, will cause breast enlargement.
+An excess of either, or both of these tissue elements, will cause breast enlargement.
 The appropriate surgical treatment will depend on which of these two tissues is the cause.

-If the breast enlargement is due to excess fat, straightforward Liposuction will be the treatment of choice.
-If, however, the enlargement is due to excess glandular tissue which cannot be removed by liposuction, surgical excision will be required.
+If the breast enlargement is due to excess fat, straightforward Liposuction will suffice.
+If, however, the enlargement is due to excess glandular tissue (which is not removable with liposuction), surgical excision will be required.
 An MRI examination can help determine which tissue component is responsible for the enlargement.
 If both tissues are responsible, both liposuction and surgical excision would be required.

 Yes, but it is a sleeveless, elasticised vest and not detectable under normal clothing.
 Although surgeons may differ as to how long compression should be applied after any liposuction, we believe that a better final result is achieved if the compression is applied for 6 weeks after surgery.